cncf/glossary/content/en/event-streaming.md

 This method is problematic with real-time data, like in the case of Netflix.
 Users expect the app to stream the selected movie without any delay.
 With more data becoming real-time, there will be an increased need to ensure that data consistently flows from a producer (service source) to a consumer (service receiver).
-Past architectures would pull data in small batches over set period of time but nowadays, applications are needing to get constant, up-to-date data.

 ## How it helps
 Event streaming allows services to be completely decoupled from one another (a fundamental principle of microservices architectures).